ahmedhagras96/Arabic-Dialect-Identification/README.md

 ## ML & DL Applied Models
 - SVM classifier when using a word n-grams embedding
 - SGD classifier when using a Tf-idf Vectorizer
-- RNN with contextualized embeddin
+- RNN with contextualized embedding